joseluisq/alpine-php-fpm/README.md

 | &nbsp;     | &nbsp; | &nbsp; | &nbsp; |
 | **Others** |        |        |        |
 | composer   |  v2.1  |   v2.1 |   v2.1 |

+**Footnotes**

+(?)
+It means that this extension is obsolete/unmaintained/discourage or simply is not supported yet.

 ## Usage